ObjectIsAdvantag/sparkguest/README.md

 ```

-### Retreiving Access tokens for 'Guest' users
+### Retreiving API access tokens for 'Guest' users

-These tokens are generated from 'Guest tokens' by invoking Cisco Spark's /jwt/login endpoint
+These tokens are generated from 'Guest tokens' by invoking Webex Teams API 's /jwt/login endpoint
-They give access to the Cisco Spark API, SDKs and Widgets under the identity of the 'Guest' user.
+They give access to the Webex Teams API, SDKs and Widgets under the identity of the 'Guest' user.

-To test an access token for a user, reach to the [GET /people/me](https://developer.ciscospark.com/endpoint-people-me-get.html) resource, paste the access token and run the request.
+To test an access token for a user, reach to the [GET /people/me](https://developer.webex.com/endpoint-people-me-get.html) resource, paste the access token and run the request.
 Alternatively, you can type: `sparkguest verify --spark <access_token>`

     Example of Person details for an access token attached to a Guest user: